Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

-The key ingredients of a classic peperonata sauce includes sweet bell peppers, onions, garlic and oil.
+The key ingredients of a classic peperonata sauce include sweet bell peppers, onions, garlic, and oil.
 Some cooks will add mushrooms and some will add anchovies.
-A list of additions and substitutions are included below the photo.
+A list of additions and substitutions is included below the photo.

 Ingredients for pepperonata including colored sweet bell peppers, tomato sauce and spices.